How much revenue are you leaving on the table by using PayPal as your payment processor? More than you realize.

 No sales tax compliance support

-Getting sales tax right is critical for SaaS businesses and the penalties for getting it wrong can be severe.
+Getting sales tax right is critical for SaaS and apps, and the penalties for getting it wrong can be severe.

 PayPal doesn't deal with sales tax compliance.
 It's just a payment processor.
 It would need to be integrated with a sales tax calculator to correctly match each transaction to product and country-specific tax rules.
 This would need to be done correctly over the entire life cycle of all your customers – recurring payments included.